Decoding the Meaning Behind “Don’t Look Back in Anger” – A Closer Look at Oasis’s Lyrics

 The party going on in the room… now that’s interesting!
 Maybe it’s about embracing the present, or even celebrating the chaos.
 You know, just letting loose and enjoying life as it is.

-See also Decoding the Meaning Behind "Crooked Teeth" - A Closer Look at Zach Bryan's Lyrics
+See also Decoding the Meaning Behind "Possibility" - A Closer Look at Lykke Li's Lyrics

 But you know what really gets me?
 That bit where they’re all walking away from the exploding house.
 Like they’re saying, “I’m done with my past”.
 Pretty epic way to say it, right?